hollali/Getway/README.md

     The CSS file (style.css) is included in the project structure but is currently not utilized.
 It can be used for additional styling in the future.
 Credits

-This registration form script was created by [Your Name].
+This registration form script was created by Hollali Kelvin.

 License

 This project is licensed under the MIT License.